Stage 3 of the Honeysuckle Recreation Environment Project began in

 their habitat needs

-Stage 3 has also been notable for its high rainfall so far.
+Stage 3 was also been notable for its high rainfall.

-Over the spring and summer of 2016–2017, our area experienced several high
+Over the spring and summer of 2016–2017, the area experienced several high

 rainfall events and consequent high water levels along the Honeysuckle Creek.